zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   The IPv6 hop limit value is also changed so that unicast and multicast packets can have a different one. (:github:`65886`)

+* The Ethernet phy APIs defined in ``<zephyr/net/phy.h>`` are removed from syscall list.
+  The APIs were marked as callable from usermode but in practice this does not work as the device cannot be accessed from usermode thread.
+This means that the API calls will need to made from supervisor mode thread.

 Other Subsystems
 ================